The Beehive: Public access

-The New Zealand Parliament has a visitor centre located on the ground floor of the Beehive.
-Tours were suspended in 2020 to limit the spread of COVID-19.
-The public gallery and select committee meetings remained open to the public, subject to review.
+The ground floor of the Beehive is open to the public.
+A visitor centre located on the ground floor offers various free tours that enable visitors to see other parts of the Beehive and Parliament Building.
+Tours were suspended in 2020 to limit the spread of COVID-19, but the public gallery and select committee meetings remained open to the public.
+As of 2024, more than 90,000 people visit the Beehive each year.